-- model (pydantic.BaseModel) The model to represent.
+• model (pydantic.BaseModel) - The model to represent.
 Can either be a model class or an instantiated model.
-If an instantiated model, the fields are filled with the current values. - optional (bool) If True, the enclosing groupbox has a checkbox that when unchecked causes ModelWidget.value() to return None.
+If an instantiated model, the fields are filled with the current values.

+- optional (bool) If True, the enclosing groupbox has a checkbox that when unchecked causes ModelWidget.value() to return None.
 If False, ModelWidget.value() always attempts to return the model - scroll (bool) Whether the widget should be within a scrollbar.
-True by default, but should probably be False for child models. - \\kwargs passed to superclass inputs checked If self.optional, whether or not this widget is checked/enabled.

-setValue(model) Set all values of the form given an instantiated model. value() Return an instance of the model populated with val- ues from dict() dict() Return a (recursive) dictionary of all current model values. validate([kwargs, dialog]) Test whether the given inputs pass model validation, and if not return which fail inputs setValue(model: Union[pydantic.main.BaseModel, dict])
+True by default, but should probably be False for child models. - kwargs passed to superclass inputs staticMetaObject setValue(model) Set all values of the form given an instantiated model. value() Return an instance of the model populated with val- ues from dict() dict() Return a (recursive) dictionary of all current model values. validate([kwargs, dialog]) Test whether the given inputs pass model validation, and if not return which fail inputs setValue(model: Union[pydantic.main.BaseModel, dict])